christianh814/gokp/README.md

-# project-spichern
+# gokp
-Project Spichern aims to install a GitOps Native Kubernetes Platform
+`gokp` aims to install a GitOps Native Kubernetes Platform